TuringLang/Turing.jl/docs/src/contributing/guide.md

 git checkout master
 git rebase upstream/master
 ```
-* Create a new branch: `git checkout -b branch_name` (usually use `feature-issue_id` or `bugfix-issue_id`)
+* Create a new branch: `git checkout -b branch_name` (usually use `feature-issue_id` or `bugfix-issue_id`).
-* Do your stuff: `git add ...`, `git commit -m '...'`
+* Do your stuff: `git add ...`, `git commit -m '...'`.
-* Push your local branch to your fork of this repository: `git push --set-upstream origin branch_name`
+* Push your local branch to your fork of this repository: `git push --set-upstream origin branch_name`.

 ### Make a pull request
-* Create a pull request by going to [this repository front page](https://github.com/TuringLang/Turing.jl) and selecting `Compare & pull request`
+* Create a pull request by going to [this repository front page](https://github.com/TuringLang/Turing.jl) and selecting `Compare & pull request`.
-* If related to a specific issue, link the pull request link in that issue, and in the pull request also link the issue
+* If related to a specific issue, link the pull request link in that issue, and in the pull request also link the issue.